sparkle-project/Sparkle/README.markdown

 ### Troubleshooting

-  * Please check **Console.app**.
+  * Please check **Console.app** for logs under your application.
 Sparkle prints detailed information there about all problems it encounters.
 It often also suggests solutions to the problems, so please read Sparkle's log messages carefully.

   * Use the `generate_appcast` tool which creates appcast files, correct signatures, and delta updates automatically.